 As Dubai continued to grow, they heavily invested into tourism and decided to not only make Dubai a trading hub but also a new global tourist destination in the heart of the Middle East.
 All different nationalities came to live and work in the city despite dwarfing the local population.
 These key factors created the successful city we see today.

-Today oil is less than 1% of its economy!
+Today in Dubai, oil is less than 1% of its economy!
 The majority of Dubai’s riches come from tourism, real estate, and trade.